4bits-vn/Multi-Department-Bot-Docs/ARCHITECTURE.md

 ## Overview

-The DXC ChatBot Platform is an enterprise conversational AI system built on Microsoft Bot Framework, integrated with LangFlow for AI processing.
+The ChatBot Platform is an enterprise conversational AI system built on Microsoft Bot Framework, integrated with LangFlow for AI processing.
 It supports multiple channels (MS Teams, DirectLine) and provides IT support, medical knowledge search, and ticket management capabilities.

 ### Key Features